-Heat the ghee in a small frying pan over medium heat.
-When hot, add the garlic.
+- Heat the ghee or oil in a small frying pan over medium heat.
+When hot, add the cumin seeds and fry for a few seconds, then add the garlic.
 Stir and fry until the garlic is golden.
-Add the ground cumin and chili powder into the pan.
+Add the chili powder into the pan.
 Immediately lift the pan off the heat and pour the mixture into the pot with the dal.
 Stir to mix.
 Serve hot with basmati rice or Indian bread, such as naan.

 - Some recipes for chana dal require you to soak the dal in water for several hours.
 The cooking time for those recipes is usually shorter.
 For this recipe you don’t need to soak the dal, but it will take a bit longer to cook it until tender.
 I like to cook this dal until it naturally falls apart and self-thickens.
 You could cook it a bit less and then mash it a bit, but if you’re patient it will do it on its own.